FairfieldTekLLC/FairfieldTek.Tiny.Udp.Server/README.md

  ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+ ##How To Use##

+ 1. Create a new project
+ 2. create a new class and inherit from FairfieldTekLLC.Tiny.Udp.Server.BaseClass.UdpServerBase
+ 3. Define datagrams to hold your data FairfieldTekLLC.Tiny.Udp.Server.Common.BaseClass.DatagramBase
+ 4. Create any UDP Packet Controllers to handle different datagrams from step 3 from  FairfieldTekLLC.Tiny.Udp.Server.BaseClass.DatagramControllerBase
+ 5. Create a new server, passing your new controllers
+ 6. Finished.